-All disciplinary actions are handled by the Executive Committee, which will investigate any policy violations and impose disciplinary actions.
+Disciplinary actions that are not appropriate/unable to be addressed at the team level are handled by the Executive Committee or a code of conduct committee assembled by the Board of Directors, which will investigate any policy violations and impose disciplinary actions.
 The Board will review and discuss any actions taken by the Executive Committee at their next Board meeting.
 Any member of the Executive Committee should recuse themselves based on any perceived or actual conflicts of interest.